April 9 – May 2, 2015

 Akihiko Miyoshi: CMYKRGB runs April 9 through May 2 at Circuit Gallery @ Prefix ICA, with an opening reception on Wednesday, April 8, from 6 – 9 PM.

 Born in Japan, Akihiko Miyoshi received his MFA in photography in 2005 from the Rochester Institute of Technology after leaving a PhD program in Electrical and Computer Engineering at Carnegie Mellon University to pursue art.
-Miyoshi is an Associate Professor of Photography and Digital Media at Reed College (Portland, OR).
-His work explores the intersection between art and technology most frequently dealing with issues surrounding photographic representation.
+Miyoshi is currently an Associate Professor of photography and digital media at Reed College in Portland, Oregon.

-His work has been exhibited widely including Portland, New York, Los Angeles, Rochester, Pittsburgh, and Toronto.
+Miyoshi’s work explores the intersection between art and technology most frequently dealing with issues surrounding representation.
+His exhibition record includes shows in Portland, New York, Los Angeles, Rochester, Pittsburgh, and Toronto.
 He was named the International Award Winner of Fellowship 12 at The Silver Eye Center for Photography in Pittsburgh PA, and the finalist for the Betty Bowen Award from the Seattle Art Museum in 2012 and Aperture Portfolio Prize in 2013.
 Miyoshi received a Hallie Ford Fellowship in 2012.
+He is represented by Circuit Gallery, Toronto.

 Artist page: Akihiko Miyoshi